 - Globalisation and an emphasis on low labour costs in order to supply consumers who demand low-cost products

 “The parents of child labourers are often unemployed or underemployed, desperate for secure employment and income.
-Yet it is their children – more powerless and paid less – who are offered the jobs.”
-These are the words of UNICEF in their 1997 “Roots of Child Labour” report, i.e. children in paid employment are put there because they are easier to exploit and are cheap labourers.
+Yet it is their children, more powerless and paid less, who are offered the jobs.”
+What this report is suggesting is that children in paid employment are put there because they are easier to exploit and are cheap labourers.
+These are the words of UNICEF in their important 1997 “Roots of Child Labour” report.

 Many children in hazardous and dangerous jobs are in danger of injury or even death.
 Between 2000 and the year 2020, the vast majority of new workers, citizens and new consumers — whose skills and needs will build the world’s economy and society — will come from developing countries.
 Over that 20-year period, some 730 million people have joined the world’s workforce — more than all the people employed in the most developed nations in 2000.
 More than 90 percent of these new workers will be from developing nations, according to research by Population Action International.